myarcane/myarcane/README.md

 * I first check my DMs in Slack, then my top-priority slack channels
 * I do a first pass at my emails: I first looked at the ones that explicitely mentions me and opens all the issues/PRs associated with them.
-* I then usually list all my TODOS for the day and share it my colleagues in a dedicated slack Daily Scrum channel.
+* I then usually list all my TODOS for the day and share it with my colleagues in a dedicated slack Daily Scrum channel.
 * I start working on the most important task on the list

 #### How do you prepare for meetings?